-The Screen Actors Guild Awards, a swanky but intimate star-studded evening held in January, feels a bit like the coolest party in town—and for one night in winter, it is.
+The Screen Actors Guild Awards, a swanky but intimate star-studded evening typically held in January in Los Angeles, feels a bit like the coolest party in town—and for one night in winter, it is.
 Focusing exclusively on the acting component of the television and movie industries, these awards, presented by a key actors’ union, adds a nice twist by honoring not only individual performances and performers, but also awarding entire casts and ensembles for collaborative work in TV and the movies.

 What really sets these awards apart from other industry honors though is that the winners are selected entirely by performers’ peers in SAG-AFTRA actors’ union, not studio moguls, marketers, or other industry execs.
 Artists that go home with a SAG award in hand are often seen as favorites for an Oscar, as they often end up being strong contenders for that award as well.